-As you can see, this hides a lot of the labels that were previously visible, because of the difficulty of making some of them follow twisting street lines and still be legible.
+As you can see, this hides some labels that were previously visible, because of the difficulty of making some of them follow twisting street lines while still being legible.
+It makes other labels much more useful since they track the roads rather than float in space between them.
 You can decide which of these options to use, depending on what you think seems more useful or what looks better.

-4.2.6 Follow Along: Data Defined Settings
+3.2.6 Follow Along: Data Defined Settings

-- Deactivate labeling for the Streets layer.

-- Reactivate labeling for the Places layer.

-- Open the attribute table for Places via the button.
+- 1. Deactivate labeling for the roads layer - 2.
+Reactivate labeling for the places layer - 3.
+Open the attribute table for places via the button

-It has one fields which is of interest to us now: place which defines the type of urban area for each object.
-We can use this data to influence the label styles.
+It has one field which is of interest to us now: place which defines the type of urban area for each record.

+We can use this data to influence the label styles. - 4.
+Navigate to the Text panel in the places Labels panel